 Tous au Restaurant makes its big return in 2026 after a seven-year hiatus: from June 1 to 14, nearly 1,000 restaurants across France, including Paris, are offering a free menu with the purchase of a menu, by reservation.
 We’ve got all the details.
 [Read more]

-Concerts and fountain shows 2026: the free outdoor festival at the Domaine de Saint-Cloud returns.
+Concerts and Water Fountain Shows 2026: the free outdoor festival at the Domaine de Saint-Cloud this weekend

-For its 20th edition, the Concerts & Jeux d'Eau festival returns on June 13–14, 2026 at the Domaine national de Saint-Cloud in Hauts-de-Seine, with a free, international program open to everyone.
+For its 20th edition, the Concerts & Jeux d'Eau festival returns this weekend, June 13–14, 2026, to the Domaine national de Saint-Cloud in Hauts-de-Seine, with a free, international lineup open to all.
+And with the weather set to be perfect, it’s the moment to enjoy it!
 [Read more]

-Champs-Élysées pedestrians: the world's most beautiful avenue goes car-free this Sunday, June 14, 2026
+Pedestrian Champs-Élysées: the world’s most beautiful avenue goes car-free for July’s Tropical Carnival

-Pedestrian-friendly Champs-Élysées: a Sunday once a month, all year long!
-A chance to see the world’s most beautiful avenue from a fresh perspective and snap a selfie in front of the Arc de Triomphe without cars spoiling the view.
-See you this Sunday, June 14, 2026.
+Pedestrian Champs-Élysées: one Sunday a month, all year round.
+It’s a chance to discover the world’s most beautiful avenue in a different light and to snap a selfie in front of the Arc de Triomphe with cars out of the frame.
+Meet this Sunday, July 5, 2026, for the Tropical Carnival!
 [Read more]

 AURA INVALIDES, the must-see sound and light show in Paris